 5) Manage Withdrawal

 Nearly everyone who goes through the process of detoxing experiences withdrawal symptoms.
 Although withdrawal can occur at various steps on the timeline, it tends to occur within the early days and weeks of the recovery process.
 Your body becomes physically addicted to and psychologically dependent on alcohol, so you may experience both physical and emotional withdrawal symptoms that can potentially impede a full recovery.
 Some of the most common physical withdrawal symptoms include nausea, headaches, tremors, and sweating; anxiety and depression are the most common psychological withdrawal symptoms.
 Other more serious withdrawal symptoms include hallucinations, vomiting, paranoia, convulsions, and even seizures.
 Withdrawal symptoms can be extremely serious, so many people choose to visit an alcohol rehab center for a short period of time.
-A treatment center is a great place to begin your recovery journey since these centers are staffed with knowledgeable medical professionals who can help you in your quest for a full recovery.
+An alcohol treatment center (such as Starlite Recovery in Texas) is a great place to begin your recovery journey since these centers are staffed with knowledgeable medical professionals who can help you in your quest for a full recovery.